keisukeirie/quickdraw_prediction_model/README.md

 ![example2](images/cat2.jpg)
 ![prediction_for_example2](images/chart_cat2.jpg)

-For image recognition, both CNN and XGBoost models had high accuracy.
+For image recognition, both CNN and XGBoost models had high prediction accuracy.
 Since these two models look at different types of features in images,
-whenever they see "unique" drawings like Example2, two models analyze images differently.
+whenever they see "unique" drawings like Example2, prediction results look completely different.

 ### Results of Country prediction